wordofwarning/wordofwarning.org/archive/2020-spring/dickie/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<span style='font-variant: small-caps'>jump to → [access](/archive/2020-spring/dickie/#access) · [about](/archive/2020-spring/dickie/#about) · [artist](/archive/2020-spring/dickie/#artist) · [reviews](/archive/2020-spring/dickie/#reviews) · [credits](/archive/2020-spring/dickie/#credits) · [websites](/archive/2020-spring/dickie/#websites)</span>
+<span style='font-variant: small-caps'>jump → [access](/archive/2020-spring/dickie/#access) · [about](/archive/2020-spring/dickie/#about) · [artist](/archive/2020-spring/dickie/#artist) · [reviews](/archive/2020-spring/dickie/#reviews) · [credits](/archive/2020-spring/dickie/#credits) · [websites](/archive/2020-spring/dickie/#websites)</span> · <small>Updated 4 May 2021<small>

 *Presented by* Word of Warning *+* Contact *as* Works Ahead 2020

-A work-in-progress performance, adapted for live streaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement and words about being a white son.<br>A sun of power and privilege, a son of divorce and addiction.
+A work-in-progress performance, adapted for livestreaming.<br>As darkness falls… A lo-fi solo symphony of relentless movement and words about being a white son.
+A sun of power and privilege, a son of divorce and addiction.<br>Now that it’s over, re-watch the (edited) livestream on YouTube below.
-<iframe src="http://www.youtube.com/embed/yrZFSzURaS4" width="640" height="360" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yrZFSzURaS4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Access
-Time: Friday 22 May 2020, 9pm.<br>Location: live streamed online.<br>Tickets: book a free space on <a href="http://eventbrite.com/e/105420686110" target="_blank">Eventbrite</a> to receive live stream details.<br>&nbsp;Donations are welcome via <a href="http://www.paypal.me/warnmcr" target="_blank">PayPal</a>.<br>Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: approximately 40 minutes.<br>Features: live spoken English + movement.<br>&nbsp;To improve your listening experience we suggest using headphones/external speakers.<br>For specific access information please get in touch by emailing <mailto:info@habmcr.org>
+Time: Friday 22 May 2020, 9pm.<br>Location: livestreamed online.<br>Tickets: book a free space on <a href="http://eventbrite.com/e/105420686110" target="_blank">Eventbrite</a> to receive livestream details.<br>&nbsp;Donations are welcome via <a href="http://www.paypal.me/warnmcr" target="_blank">PayPal</a>.<br>Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: approximately 40 minutes.<br>Features: live spoken English + movement.<br>&nbsp;To improve your listening experience we suggest using headphones/external speakers.<br>For specific access information please get in touch by emailing <mailto:info@habmcr.org>

 #### About
 >*No lights.
 No music.
 No props.
 Moving.
 And speaking.
 And moving and speaking.
 And skanking and moving and speaking.
 Some nodding.
 Pulsing.
 Also bopping.
 And shaking.
 And shaking shaking.
 Scrambling.
 And speaking.
 And pointing.<br><br>Pointing at the space when others see my face.<br>Pointing at addiction and how that makes us who we are.<br>Pointing at divorce and how that makes us who we are.<br>Pointing at Britain and old actors and privilege and how that makes me who I am.<br>Pointing at the Sun and speaking about white golden things.*

 Today, Britain continues to benefit from its colonial past.
 A nation passionately caught up with being right, being the exception to the rule, and making profit at any cost.
 Children of divorced parents are 50% more likely to develop mental health problems.
 Addiction is a primary cause of preventable death; ruining lives, and consuming vast amounts of medical resources.

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
-Divorced parents; addictions to food, exercise, and attention.<br>Is there a way of coming to terms with this identity, this past, and his privilege?<br>Any hope?
+Divorced parents; addictions to food, exercise, and attention.
+Is there a way of coming to terms with this identity, this past, and his privilege?
+Any hope?
 Any space for a voice and moving body beyond a maelstrom of inequality?

-**[Works Ahead](/hab/worksahead)**<br>Our annual sample of new performance — 2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS on 21/22 May in partnership with Contact: Will has adapted his work for live streaming; Ross has postponed sharing his work until it can be shown to a physical audience.
+**[Works Ahead](/hab/worksahead)** is our annual sample of new performance — 2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS on 21/22 May in partnership with Contact: Will adapted his work for livestreaming; Ross postponed sharing his work until it can be shown to a physical audience.

 #### Artist
 Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance, theatre + live art.
 Using body, autobiography, and place, he creates soulful performances for site and stage.